BMW’s benchmark sport sedan, the M3, will soon come in for a redesign.

 A prototype for the next-generation model been spotted again, revealing a number of clues.

-Referred to internally as the G80, the new M3 will sport a much wider track compared to the redesigned 2019 3-Series, from which it will be derived.
+Referred to internally as the G80, the new M3 will sport a much wider track compared to the redesigned 2019 3-Series, from which it is derived.
 We can also see that the brake discs and calipers are very large, and at the rear of the car sit a signature set of quad-exhaust tips.
-Hidden underneath all of the camouflage gear at the front will be enlarged intakes possibly with a similar design to what’s found on the latest M5.
+We can also see a unique grille that looks a bit like the one on the recently revealed Concept 4.

-A debut of the new M3 is expected to take place in September at the 2019 Frankfurt International Motor Show.
-We should see the car reach showrooms in early 2020.
+A debut of the new M3 is expected to take place in early 2020, possibly at March's Geneva International Motor Show.
+We should see the car reach showrooms later in 2020 as a 2021 model.

 Under its hood will sit the same 3.0-liter twin-turbocharged inline-6 code-named the S58 that debuted in the 2020 BMW X3 M and X4 M. A 6-speed manual transmission will be offered, though perhaps only on a basic version of the M3 sporting slightly less power than 8-speed automatic-equipped cars, and featuring rear-wheel drive only.

 This basic version, which could be dubbed an M3 Pure, is expected to have about 454 horsepower, whereas the automatic model should have something closer to 473 hp.
 More powerful Competition, CS and CSL models are also in the pipeline.
-In each case, an inline-6 with turbocharging will be found under the hood.
 The current M3 has just 425 hp in standard guise and 453 hp in the limited-edition CS model.

 BMW M5 with m xDrive all-wheel-drive system